 If you need to get any supplies before your trip there are plenty of places that you can stop on the way to the park, including Harrison (around 5.5 miles away), Tyner (around 10 miles away), and Clevland (around 17 miles away).
 The closest major city to the park is Chattanooga, which is only 17 miles to the southwest.

 There are lots of parking options in this park, but when the park gets busier, you’re bound to have a harder time finding enough parking space for your RV, just like anywhere else.
 The busiest times are on holidays and on the weekends, so you might want to set up your RV at a campsite before venturing out.

 If you’d like to take the boat out on the lake at the park, there is a boat launch ramp located at the marina that is free to anyone who wishes to use it.
 Many people come here just for the boating opportunities, and it’s a great way to spend the summer out on the water.
 If you don't have your own watercraft, there are some available for rent from the park office so you won't have to worry about missing out on all of the fun.

 If you want to do some exploring during your visit to Harrison Bay State Park, you will be pleased to know that there are three loops available for hiking.
-The Fitness Loop is only half a mile, perfect for those that want to do something short and easy.
+The Fitness Loop is only half-mile long, so it is perfect for those that want to do something short and easy.
 This trail is gravel, but if you want more natural ground to walk on, you can take Lakeshore Loop.
-This trail is one mile long and is considered to be a moderate hike.
-Bay Point Loop is also a moderate hike, but is much longer at four and a half miles.
+This trail is one-mile long and is considered to be a moderate hike.
+Bay Point Loop is also a moderate hike but is much longer at 4.5 miles.